RTMecha/BetterLegacy/snapshots.md

 - Added eventEquals modifiers.
 These compare an event keyframes' value at a specified time or the current time if the "Time" value is left empty.
 - Added onLevelStart and onLevelRewind modifiers.

+### Editor
+- You can now add a default tag to the levels' metadata by right clicking the "Add Tag" button and selecting "Add a Default Tag".

 ## Changes
 ### Core
 - containsTag modifier now checks for prefab object tags if the object was spawned from a prefab.